Head - Safeguarding Lead

 Dr Victoria Wright

 The school ensures children learn in a safe, caring and enriching environment.
-Children are taught how to keep themselves safe, to develop positive and healthy relationships, how to avoid situations where they might be at risk including being exploited.
+Children are taught how to identify risky, unsafe or problematic situations, how and when to seek help, how to develop positive and healthy relationships and how to avoid situations where they might be at risk including by being exploited.
 The school also has a statutory responsibility to share any concerns it might have about a child in need of protection with other agencies and in particular police, health and children’s services.
 Schools are not able to investigate child protection concerns but have a legal duty to refer them.
 In most instances, the school will be able to inform the parent/carer of its need to make a referral.
 However, sometimes the school is advised by children’s services or police that the parent/carer cannot be informed whilst they investigate the matter or make enquiries.
 We understand the anxiety parents/carers understandably feel when they are not told about any concerns from the outset.
 The school follows legislation that aims to act in the interests of the child.
 The school will always seek to work in partnership with parents and other agencies to ensure the best possible outcomes for the child and family.

 Our school is committed to safeguarding children and promoting children’s welfare and expects all staff, governors, volunteers and visitors to share this commitment and maintain a vigilant and safe environment.
 Everyone has a responsibility to act without delay to protect children by reporting anything that might suggest a child is being abused or neglected.
 We would expect you to also report to the headteacher (Designated Safeguarding Lead) or either of the safeguarding deputies any behaviours of any adults working in the school that may concern you.